Social Cognitive Theory

 Citation: Health Education & Behavior, 31(2), 143-164

-Provides an overview of SCT in health promotion activities.
+Provides an overview of Social Cognitive Theory (SCT) in health promotion activities.

 Organization(s): Boston University School of Public Health